worksasintended/klipper_linear_movement_analysis/README.md

 `EXPORT_FFTDATA=1` enables fft data file exportation.
 In this case, a .npz file in output_directory/raw_data is returned, which can be locally imported after downloading by using e.g. data = numpy.load('fname.npz', allow_pickle=True)['data'].  data array has the form [[velocity, frequencies, fft_data] for velocity in velocities].

-`FREQS_PER_V=3` specifies the number (default 3) of displayed vibration frequencies that dominate the fft response per velocity.

 ### `MEASURE_LINEAR_VIBRATIONS_RANGE`

 **A minimal, and in most cases sufficient approach is to use `MEASURE_LINEAR_VIBRATIONS_RANGE [AXIS=<x|y|a|b>] [VMIN=<minimal velocity>] [VMAX=<maximal velocity>] [STEP=<steps size of velocity changes>] `**

-This goes through a range of velocities, plots the frequency responses, and calculates the power of the vibrations as well as the frequencies of the main peak for each tested velocity, creating plots as follows:
+This goes through a range of velocities, plots the frequency responses, and calculates the power of the vibrations as well as the frequencies of the main peaks for each tested velocity, creating plots as follows:

 ![frequency_responses_v-range2022-11-06T17_08_02 433594](https://user-images.githubusercontent.com/20718963/200202266-a883232b-1224-411b-a94e-f77ac19949a1.png)
 ![peak_frequencies_logscale2022-11-06T17_07_59 372651](https://user-images.githubusercontent.com/20718963/200202268-af71abc2-f7da-4b48-abc4-52446ad53799.png)